 - Ergodicity and the Estimation of Markov Decision Processes

 Abstract: I create a class of dynamic discrete choice estimators that exploit Markov chain ergodicity.
 The empirical likelihood of a Markov decision process depends only on the differences in the value function.
-And whereas the value function converges, with Bellman contractions, at the rate of cash flow discounting, the value function differences converge at the rate of cash flow discounting times the rate of Markov chain mixing (the subdominant eigenvalue of the state transition matrix).
-With this strong convergence result, I make Rust's (1987) nested fixed point (NFXP) estimator 200 times faster in problems with more than 2,000 states and Aguirregabiria and Mira's (2002) nested pseudo-likelihood (NPL) estimator 10 times faster in problems with more than 10,000 states.
-The refined estimators can also handle problems without discounting.
-I show that optimal policies are similar under discount factors 0.99 and 1.01, which indicates that (i) misspecifying the discount factor does not meaningfully bias the utility estimates, and (ii) small perturbations in the discount factor near one are not well-identified, despite having unbounded effects on the value function.
+And whereas the value function converges with Bellman contractions at the rate of cash flow discounting, the value function differences converge at the rate of cash flow discounting times the rate of Markov chain mixing (the subdominant eigenvalue of the state transition matrix).
+I use this strong convergence result to make Rust's (1987) nested fixed point (NFXP) estimator 200 times faster in simulated problems with more than 2,000 states and Aguirregabiria and Mira's (2002) nested pseudo-likelihood (NPL) estimator 10 times faster in problems with more than 10,000 states.
+The refinement also enables the estimators to handle problems without discounting.
+This approach also facilitates the implementation of counterfactual analyses.

 - Information Transmission and the Bullwhip Effect: An Empirical Investigation with Haim Mendelson